nginxinc/nginx-gateway-fabric/docs/proposals/template.md

 ## Summary

-(1-2 sentence summary of the proposal)
+(1-2 sentence summary of the proposal.)

 ## Goals